fonnesbeck/ngcm_sklearn_2017/README.md

     conda config --add channels conda-forge
     conda env create -f environment.yml

-This will create an **environment** called `ngcm` that includes the packages required for the course.
+This will create an **environment** called `sklearn` that includes the packages required for the course.
 ​
 If you are not using the Anaconda Python distribution, you will need to manually install the packages listed in `environment.yml` using `pip`.